FER-Marijan-Tadijal/CrossForge/README.md

 ## Getting Started

 To run the program:
 Git clone the repository
 Generate a postgreSQL database from the backup
 Set up .env and .env.local variables for auth.js (auth keys) and Prisma + Postgres DB connection

-Run:
+Into your bash / command prompt enter the install directory and run:
 ```bash
 npm install
 npm run dev